Platonic-Systems/process-compose-flake/README.md

 ## Contributing

-Please run `./test.sh` on a NixOS machine to run the full suite of tests before pushing changes to the main branch.
+Please run `nix run github:srid/nixci` on a NixOS machine to run the full suite of tests before pushing changes to the main branch.
 Our CI (Github Actions) cannot do this yet.

 ## Related projects